 We could've spent one night and a couple days in Seville, and one night in Granada, seeing the Alhambra in the morning and then taking off for somewhere else.
 That would've given us another five days (!wow!) to see more places.
 But that's not really us.
 There is just too much to see and enjoy in almost every place to breeze through without taking some time to just wander aimlessly, sitting at a cafe when your legs call for it, watching the city live and breathe.

-Here is a celebration of taking it slow, a journey through southern Spain and her wondrous windowed glory.
+Here is a celebration of taking it slow, a journey through southern Spain (although many of these are from Madrid...) and all her wondrous, windowed glory.